Ver. 17.0

 d.1 Diachronic Development of the Biblical Hebrew Vowel System

-o Table 21– Vowel System Tiberian Hebrew
+Table 19 – Vowel System Tiberian Hebrew

 d.2 Conventional Scholarly Transcription of the TH Vowel System (THCST)